M.Ed. Psychology of Education

 Arakelyan, S., & Ager.
 A. (2021).
 Annual research review: A multilevel bioecological analysis of factors influencing the mental health and psychosocial well-being of refugee children.
 The Journal of Child Psychology and Psychiatry, 62, 484-509. https://doi.org/10.1111/jcpp.13355

-One of our M.Ed.
+One of our previous M.Ed.
 Psychology of Education lecturers and supervisors, Dr Sadhbh Byrne (ORCID), alerted us to this useful article.
 This review of the literature provides an example of the application of Bronfenbrenner’s bioecological model of human development.
 It helps to conceptualise the factors that can shape the mental health and psychosocial well-being of refugee children.
 The paper outlines risk and protective factors at different levels of influence, and links these to life course principles of socio-historical time, developmental age, proximal processes, and child agency.

 Dr Byrne works on a fascinating and important project called “REFUGE-ED: Effective practices in education, mental health and psychosocial support for the integration of refugee children”.